SameOldSamOld/CyTOFAuroraComparison/README.md

     eval(parse( "https://raw.githubusercontent.com/SameOldSamOld/CyTOFAuroraComparison/master/plotPCCounts_figure1d.R"))

-## Code to generate Concordance Correlation Coefficient
+## Calculate Concordance Correlation Coefficient

 In order to address whether cell percentages defined in our CyTOF or Aurora datasets were comparable, we calculated the concordance correlation coefficient which calculates the agreement between two variables.
 This statistic was calculated by installing the R package *epiR<sup>2</sup>* and visualised using *ggplot2<sup>1</sup>*